CodeAPretzel/MOFinder/README.md

 # MOFinder
-Comprehensive list of metal-organic frameworks (MOF) and their synthesis procedure.
+NextJS application used for viewing a list of metal-organic frameworks (MOF) and their synthesis procedure.

+© 2026 MOFinder Database.
+All rights reserved.